Sample Induction Ceremony

 PRESIDENT: "You may present the candidates."

-VICE PRESIDENT: "When I call your name, please come forward to be recognized."
-The vice president reads the names as they been sent to the Central Office, and after each name, the category of membership sought (active or honorary).
+VICE PRESIDENT:"When I call your name, please come forward to be recognized."
+The vice president reads the names as they have been sent to the Central Office, and after each name, the category of membership sought (active or honorary).

 "Candidates, upon careful examination of your academic accomplishments in the field of English, in recognition of what you have already done, and in hopeful anticipation of what you will continue to do, I present you to this assembly, to our Chapter Advisor(s), and to our chapter officers."

-Treasurer and secretary move to position themselves by the small table holding the membership book, the certificates/pins/ ribbons/carnations.
+Treasurer and secretary move to position themselves by the small table holding the membership book, the certificates/pins, and ribbons/carnations.
 Initiates will move from one part of the stage to the other, where as a group they remain standing, facing the audience.

 PRESIDENT: "Only persons of high scholarship in English are admitted to our fellowship.
 We join with others from across the country in celebration of all the fields of English and in acknowledging that a life in which literature and good writing are a significant part, is a life worth living.
 To accept membership into the [chapter name] of the National English Honor Society, you must say your name as you sign the permanent roll of this chapter, adding your name to the company of colleagues who have preceded you.
 It is the first part of your ongoing legacy to the officers and members who shall follow in years to come."